 To learn more about applying for graduate study at the University at Albany, see: http://www.albany.edu/graduate/

 Join us on LinkedIn * Follow us on Twitter * Find us on Facebook /

 The Capital Region

-The Albany area is the home of major state agencies such as the State Archives, State Museum and Office of Parks, Recreation and Historic Preservation.
-The Capital Region also contains many public and private museums, historical societies and archives, as well as fifteen other colleges and universities.
-The richness and diversity permits a wide choice of internship possibilities, as well as providing a pool of specialized experts to supplement the regular staff of the Department of History.
+Located in Albany, New York and within short travel distance of New York City and Boston, the graduate program is part of a rich regional network of research and internship possibilities.
+On campus, the University libraries provide access to more than 2.5 million volumes and have remarkably vast and original Special Collections.
+The University's location in the state capital affords ready access to the New York State Library, containing over three million items, and to the New York State Archives, containing more than twenty-five thousand cubic feet of records.
+The Albany area is the home of major state agencies such as the State Archives, the State Museum and the Office of Parks, Recreation and Historic Preservation.
+It also has many public and private museums, historical societies and archives, and fifteen other colleges and universities.
+The richness and diversity permits a wide choice of internship possibilities, as well as providing a pool of specialized experts to supplement the public history curriculum and internship possibilities.

 To learn more about the program, contact: